bluetr00p/sandCastle/README.md

 # sandCastle
 Tool to install tweaks on the rootlessJB3
+**This Currently only builds the deb files**

 ## Instructions
-Run the setup.py to get the program setup and ready to run.
+Run the `setup.py` to get the program setup and ready to run.
-To use the program start main.py
+To use the program start `main.py`

 #### Todo
 - add current repo support